Verify a record →

 6. Verify the recomputed CID matches the cid stored in the proof record.

-Repository binding check: Verification must use the repository DID where the record is actually stored.
-If an attacker copies a record to a different repository, the recomputed CID will not match, and verification will fail.
+Verification must use the repository DID where the record is actually stored.
+If an attacker copies a record to a different repository, the recomputed CID will not match, and verification must fail.

 The repository field in $sig metadata binds every attestation to a specific repository DID.
-Copying a signed record from did:plc:alice to did:plc:mallory invalidates all signatures because the CID changes when the repository DID changes.
+Copying a signed record from did:plc:alice to did:plc:mallory invalidates every signature, because the CID changes when the repository DID changes.
 This is enforced automatically during both creation and verification.

 All ECDSA signatures are normalized to low-S form before encoding.
-For any ECDSA signature (r, s), if s > n/2 (where n is the curve order), the signature is replaced with (r, n - s).
-This prevents signature malleability attacks where an attacker creates an alternate valid signature without knowing the private key.
+For any ECDSA signature (r, s), if s > n/2 (where n is the curve order), the signature is replaced with (r, n − s).
+This prevents signature-malleability attacks in which an alternate valid signature is produced without knowing the private key.

 CurveUse